 Dairy is one of the hardest habits to kick when transitioning to a strictly plant-based diet.
-That’s partly due to the fact that dairy actually has something called casein, a protein found in dairy products that have actual “opiate molecules built in.”
+That’s partly because dairy has something called casein, a protein found in dairy products that have actual “opiate molecules built in.”
 Neal Barnard, M.D., F.A.C.C., president of the Physicians Committee for Responsible Medicine, calls it “dairy crack.”

 Yet, it’s not just the addiction that’s the tough part, it’s also the realization that dairy is harming your body, primarily causing unwanted inflammation.
 How does it work?
 Turns out that “saturated fats promote inflammation within the body,” and many “higher-fat dairy products such as cheese, cream, and whole milk” have a greater content of saturated fat.
 Therefore, the more higher-fat dairy products you consume, the greater the risk you may be at for increased chronic inflammation.

-Alright, you wanna kick that dairy habit, but you really love those dairy products?
+Alright, you wanna kick that dairy habit, but you love those dairy products?
 Here are 15 recipes that pose excellent, tasty, and just-like-the-real-thing supplements to get you over that hump in your dairy-free diet!
 Plus, each of these also contains at least one or more ingredients that will help you fight bodily inflammation to make the most of removing dairy from your fridge!

 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes, it is the largest meatless, vegan, plant-based, and allergy-friendly recipe resource to help you get healthy!